NishchayKQ/divider/README.md

 # This program then calculates
 ## Transactions to settle Dues
-provides instructions on how each person can pay or receive money from others to settle their dues with minimum number of transactions. such that everyone pays equally
+provides instructions on how each person can pay or receive money from others to settle their dues with minimum number of transactions. such that everyone pays equal amount
 ## per head cost
 ## trip total